Back in London, before I left at the end of 2012, I dreamt of beaches.

 For a more budget friendly option in the city, the Sydney Harbour YHA Hostel in The Rocks is an excellent choice.
 The location is perfection and there is even a harbor-view rooftop.

-Alternatively, look for Airbnb rooms in the eastern beaches or the city.
+Alternatively, look for Airbnb rooms or apartments in the eastern beaches or the city.
 If you haven’t signed up to Airbnb yet – use my link to sign up and get $50 off your first stay!
-Here is an excellent list of luxury Airbnbs in Sydney if you want to treat yourself.

 A great way to get awesome accommodation practically for free is by housesitting, sign up to Trusted Housesitters through my link to get 25% off your membership fee.